EMS Billing

 Are we really a free service?

-Not because our billing!
-Throughout the country, you are in a minority!
+No, because of our billing.
+Throughout the country, you are in a minority.
 Most insurance programs have transport fees set aside in their budget.
 When these funds aren’t used they can be converted to profits for their shareholders or investments in other communities.

 How does the township currently fund the Fire Department’s Emergency Medical Services operation?